 You might be wondering: is a cover letter necessary if I’m changing careers?
 The answer is yes, very important.

-Hiring managers view applicants with little to no industry experience as risky, so you need a persuasive career change cover letter to win them over.
+Hiring managers view applicants with little to no industry experience as risky, so you need a persuasive career change cover letter in addition to your career change resume to win them over.
 Ease their concerns through your writing, and prove that you’ll be a valuable asset to their team.

 You can earn their favor by displaying your transferable skills, explaining the reason behind your career change, and demonstrating why you’re the best fit for their company.